 When creating a website, you have to keep a lot in mind.
 Between writing content and choosing the perfect visuals, some fundamental elements may fall by the wayside.
 But make sure you don't overlook one important thing: your website fonts, also known as typography.

 Typography is defined as the visual representation of type.
 In other words, it's the fonts you use to communicate your content and brand voice.
 In some cases, it can communicate more about your brand than words alone.
-Your selected fonts should amplify your brand voice and web design, while looking sharp on the screen and easily conveying information.
+Your selected fonts should amplify your brand voice and web design (or web redesign), while looking sharp on the screen and easily conveying information.

 In this guide, we’ll discuss twenty of the best website fonts, as well as tips for choosing the right ones for you.